K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

                $this->dbname = $env["p-mysql"][0]["credentials"]["name"];
                // Brings users DB name.

 Environment setting information varies from service to service.
-Use the cfenv command to pinpoint the exact location or refer to the service provider's manual.
+Use the "cfenv" command to pinpoint the exact location or refer to the service provider's manual.

 ### <div id='2.3.5'> 2.3.5.
 Connect Mysql

 Use the mysqli added in Extension.
 It is set as default in XAMP, so there is no need for installation.
-(위치:api/mysql_view.php)
+(Location:api/mysql_view.php)

 1. Access to Mysql
-2.
         $conn = new mysqli($this->host, $this->username, $this->password, $this->dbname);

         if($conn->connect_error) {